Michiel1990/r-wallstreetbots/setup/2_raspberry-pi-applications.md

 # switch back to Bash Shell
 exit
 ```
 Finally we want to enable remote access for other devices within the same LAN.
-As the Raspberri Pi itself does not have a desktop environment, being able to connect to the database through for example Dbeaver would speed up the execution and development of SQL code.
+As the Raspberry Pi itself does not have a desktop environment, being able to connect to the database through for example Dbeaver would speed up the execution and development of SQL code.
 >Run the following commands in a Bash Shell:
 ```bash
 # make sure another device can access the database over LAN